anish-saha/Calorie-Crunch/README.md

 # Calorie-Crunch

 Calorie Crunch is an app that helps an user keep track of how many calories they are burning through physical activity.
-See the more detailed writeup and usage instructions in the `CalorieCrunch.pdf` file.
+See the more detailed writeup and general usage instructions in the `CalorieCrunch.pdf` file.

 <hr>